mapdx/NYC_311_Response_Serverless_Pipeline/README.md

 -Parameterize Glue jobs for date range or incremental ingestion

--Automate the workflow using Glue Triggers or Step Functions
+-Automate the workflow using Glue Triggers

--Consider CI/CD integration (e.g., with GitHub Actions)

 ---